JankariTech/blog/src/assets/RestApi/rest-api.md

 }
 ```

-### List a Specific Task
+### 2. List a Specific Task
-To retrieve a specific task by its ID, you can use the following cURL command, replacing `<task_id>` with the id of the task you want to retrieve:
+To retrieve a specific task by its ID, you can use the following cURL command, replacing `<task_id>` with the ID of the task you want to retrieve:
 ```bash
 curl http://127.0.0.1:5000/tasks/<task_id>
 ```